Chubek/rusty-ml/README.md

 2- Machine Learning with Rust might not be as glamorous as it is with Python, but it has a bright future.

 And these are the only two reasons I need to spend my precious free time munching on trailmix, watching detective shows and doing ML with Rust.
 How about you?

+#Codes

+All the codes are in the "codes" folder.
+I know it's not an intuitive use of Github, git clone this entire repo and delete the blog parts.